The calculus of Duistermaat's triple index: Introduction

-The relevant index, introduced by Duistermaat in \cite{Dui_am76}, takes three Lagrangian subspaces as its input.
+The fundamental observation of \cite{HuWuYan_jdde20,BerCoxLatSuk_prep23,GarPorWu_prep25} is that the \emph{difference} of two eigenvalue counting functions can be evaluated in terms of a much simpler index that only depends on the endpoints of the path.
+The so-called \emph{Duistermaat index}, introduced in \cite{Dui_am76}, takes three Lagrangian subspaces as its input.
 In the metric graph setting these correspond to the two sets of vertex conditions under consideration and also the Dirichlet conditions at the affected vertices.
-Duistermaat's definition is somewhat indirect, as it involves an arbitrary choice of a fourth Lagrangian plane that is transversal to the three planes of interest.
+Duistermaat's definition is somewhat indirect, however, as it involves an arbitrary choice of a fourth Lagrangian plane that is transversal to the three planes of interest.
 The proof that the resulting index is independent of this choice relies on the Maslov index for paths of Lagrangian subspaces, see \cite[Eq.~(2.16)]{Dui_am76}.
-The Maslov index is an invariant depending on the homotopy class of the path (not just its endpoints), and hence it is inherently more complicated than an index depending on \emph{fixed} Lagrangian subspaces.
+As noted above, the Maslov index is inherently more complicated than an index depending on \emph{fixed} Lagrangian subspaces.

 The principal aim of this note is to define the Duistermaat index directly, without recourse to the Maslov index.
 We do this by giving a set of axioms (inspired by the approach of \cite{CapLeeMil_cpam94}) as well as a formula requiring nothing more than linear algebra.
-It is the set of axioms that turns out to be most useful in computation, allowing us to give short and simple proofs for many known and some unknown properties of the Duistermaat index.
+It is the set of axioms that turns out to be most useful in practice, allowing us to give short and simple proofs for many known and some unknown properties of the Duistermaat index.

-One application of the developed theory is the following curious identity and its generalizations: for any invertible $n\times n$ Hermitian matrices $A$ and $B$,

-where $n_-(X)$ denotes the number of negative eigenvalues (also known as the \emph{Morse index}) of the matrix $X$.
-It is natural to wonder what happens if either $A$ or $B$ fails to be invertible.
-Some special cases are described \Cref{prop:kerAkerB}, when $\ker A \subseteq \ker B$ or vice versa.
-The following version, however, is valid for \emph{any} $n \times n$ Hermitian matrices $A$ and $B$: